 show/hide words to know

-- Anther: the part of the flower which create and stores the male reproductive cells of a plant called pollen.
+- Anther: the part of a flower that creates and stores the male reproductive cells (pollen) of a plant.

 - Cultural generation: all of the individuals born at about the same time.

 - Inheritance: genetic information passed down from a parent.

 - Mated: putting together male and female reproductive cells to create offspring.

 - Ovary: creates and stores the female reproductive cells in plants and animals.

 - Phenotype: the appearance of an individual that results from the interaction between their genetic makeup and the environment.
 Phenotypic trait... more

 - Trait: a characteristic of an organism that can be the result of genes and/or influenced by the environment.
 Traits can be physical like hair color or the shape and size of a plant leaf.
 Traits can also be behaviors such as nest building behavior in birds.

 When looking for something to experiment with, Mendel turned to what was already available in his own backyard: the common pea plant.